schacon/drinky/readme.md

 ```

 Use Scott's apple dev account.
 This gives you a QR code to scan for an update.
+Use Scott's apple dev account.
+This gives you a QR code to scan for an update.

 To add a new device, run this command:

 ```
 eas device:create
 ```

+## Authors

+- Scott Chacon